Sylar257/Google-Cloud-Platform-with-Tensorflow/README.md

 We can investigate our dataset using a portion of our data.
 Of course, in reality, we should a bigger volume and make sure to randomly sample them in order to obtain a close estimation of true distribution.

-Next up, we can create a handy function that allows us to run **SQL** queries on the entire dataset retrieving only the information that we want to investigate:
+Next up, we can create a handy function that allows us to run **SQL** queries on the entire dataset retrieving only the information that we want to investigate.
+This helps us to build an intuition of how different **features** correlates with our dependent variable, thus allow us to have a good understanding when choosing the right feature to build our dataset/model later on.

 ```python
 # Create a function that finds any one of the feature's corelation with average weight and number of babies